-- Data transmitted beyond an organization´s internal firewall must be encrypted to make it unusable if it should be intercepted in transit.
+- Data transmitted beyond an organization’s internal firewall must be encrypted to make it unusable if it is intercepted in transit.

-Standard “Short Message Service” (SMS) and “Instant Messaging” (IM) text messages often fail to meet all of these requirements.
+Standard “Short Message Service” (SMS) and “Instant Messaging” (IM) text messages often fail to meet all of those requirements.
 Senders of SMS and IM text messages have no control over the message after it has been sent.
 Messages could easily be sent to an incorrect recipient, forwarded on by an intended recipient to an individual unauthorized to view the information, and SMS and most IM platforms do not encrypt data, so it is easy for messages to be intercepted in transit and viewed.
-Further, copies of SMS and IM messages also be kept on service providers´ servers indefinitely.
+Further, copies of SMS and IM messages may be kept on service providers’ servers indefinitely.

-How This Causes an Issue Problem for Healthcare Organizations
+How This Causes an Problems for Healthcare Organizations

-Texting in violation of HIPAA is a major issue for healthcare groups.
+Texting in violation of HIPAA is a major issue for healthcare organizations.
 In recent years, an increasing number of medical professionals have come to rely on their personal mobile devices to support their workflows.
 Indeed, many healthcare organizations have been keen to put in place BYOD policies because of the speed and convenience of modern technology and due to the financial benefits that can be gained from allowing the use of the devices in the workplace.

-However, with approximately 80% of medical professionals now using personal mobile devices, there is a serious risk of PHI being accessed by unauthorized personnel.
-Most text messaging apps on mobile devices have no log-in or log-off credentials and, if a mobile device is lost or stolen, there is a major risk that messages storing PHI could be shared to the public domain.
+However, with approximately 80% of medical professionals now using personal mobile devices, there is a serious risk of PHI being accessed by or disclosed to unauthorized individuals.
+Most text messaging apps on mobile devices require no log-in or log-off credentials by default, so if a mobile device is lost or stolen, there is a major risk that messages containing PHI that are stored on the device could be viewed.

 HIPAA breach fines can be considerable.
-The fine for a single breach of HIPAA can be as high as $50,000 per day for every day the vulnerability responsible for the breach is not dealt with.
-Healthcare organizations that do not respond to texting in violation of HIPAA can also face civil charges from the patients whose data has been shared if the breach results in identity theft or other fraud.
+The fine for a single breach of HIPAA can be as high as $50,000 per violation.
+Healthcare organizations that do not respond to texting that violates HIPAA Rules could receive significant financial penalties.

-Address Text Messaging Issues with a Secure Messaging Solution
+Address Text Messaging Issues with a Secure HIPAA-Compliant Messaging Solution

 Secure text messaging solutions resolve texting issues by containing PHI within a private communications network that can only be accessed by authorized users.
 Access is granted via secure messaging apps that function in the same manner as commercially available messaging apps, but with security mechanisms in place to stop an accidental or deliberate disclosure of PHI.

-When using the app, authorized users enjoy the same speed and convenience as SMS or IM text messaging, but cannot send messages containing PHI outside of the communications network, copy and paste encrypted data or save it to an external storage device.
+When using the app, authorized users enjoy the same speed and convenience as SMS or IM text messaging, but cannot send messages containing PHI outside of the communications network, copy and paste data outside the app, or save it to an external storage device.
 Should there be a duration where the app is inactive, the user is automatically logged off.

 All activity on the communications network is monitored and an audit trail is maintained.
-With these apps, in contrast to SMS and IM services, there is 100% message accountability and to avoid texting in violation of HIPAA.
+With these apps, in contrast to SMS and IM services, there is 100% message accountability.
 If a mobile device onto which the secure messaging app has been downloaded is lost or stolen, administrators can remotely wipe all content sent to or created on the app and PIN-lock it to stop further use.